 The holiday season has arrived, and chances are many of us are preparing for family and friends to arrive, or going home for the holidays.
-But with over half a million Americans surviving without shelter, the spirit of Christmas takes on a new meaning to families who are experiencing homelessness.
+But with over half a million Americans surviving without shelter, the spirit of the holiday season takes on a different meaning to those who are experiencing homelessness.

-For many years I was a director for nonprofit that provided shelter and services to the homeless, or as I preferred to say “those experiencing homelessness”.
-One of my goals as a director was to begin to shift the narrative of how we view “the homeless”.
-Homelessness is a complex issue, but it is a circumstance, not a definition of who someone is.
+For many years I was a director for nonprofit that provided shelter and services to those experiencing homelessness.
+One of our goals was to begin to shift the narrative in our community of how we defined people who were without shelter.
+Homelessness it is a circumstance, and not a definition of who someone is.

-As part of our holiday programs, we provided toys to children.
+As part of our holiday programs, we provided toys to children without homes.
 One year, mid-January a mother with 4 children came to receive a variety of social services, including job application assistance, food and mittens for her children.

 One of her daughters, age 4, asked me “Did you have a Merry Christmas?”
 I kneeled down to her height and replied, “Yes, and how was yours?”
 Her shoulders dropped and she hung her head.
 “We couldn’t have Christmas this year”, she said with great sadness.